Who We Are

 - Erika Long, Co-Founder

-Our Facilitators
+Our Team

-Trained in MBSR, Mindful Schools, and more, CMP’s facilitators bring mindfulness into schools, hospitals, and communities—guiding inclusive, accessible practices for all.
+Trained in MBSR, Mindful Schools, and more, CMP’s program facilitators bring mindfulness into schools, hospitals, and communities—guiding inclusive, accessible practices for all.

 Our Advisory Board